ritualage/Analysis/data/news-economy/nyt/news-economy-nyt/index.md

 ---
 layout: default
-title: nyt - Americas' News from the New York Times
+title: nyt - Economic News from the New York Times
 date: 2025-06-04
 ---

-## nyt - Americas' News from the New York Times
+## nyt - Economic News from the New York Times

 <div id="data-chart"></div>
 <div id="data-table"></div>